rbricheno/rbricheno-fritzing-parts/TTP223/README.md

 (which is CC-BY-SA 3.0, made by adrirobot https://www.adrirobot.it/ ).

+Extensively modified, improved, and generally fixed by Fritzing forums user microMerlin https://forum.fritzing.org/u/microMerlin .

-I made the new art, so that is CC0.
+I made the new bredboard art, so that is CC0.